Blooverh/Python_Algorithms/Stacks_Queues_Dequeues/notes.md

 > *STACK* is an ADT (abstract data type)

 > As a consequence of the LIFO protocol, a stack can be used as a general tool to reverse a data sequence.

+# Queues

+> *Queues* is a collection of objects that is inserted and and removed according to FIFO (First in First out) like a DMV line.